-In March 2012, the EPA proposed a New Source Performance Standard (NSPS) that would limit carbon dioxide (CO2) emissions for new electric generating units.
-In June 2013, the President issued a memorandum directing the EPA to issue a new proposed NSPS for newly constructed electric generating units by September 30, 2013, and to issue a final order in a timely fashion after considering public comments.
-The EPA was also directed to issue proposed standards addressing CO2 emissions for modified, reconstructed and existing power plants by June 1, 2014, issue final rules by June 1, 2015, and require that states submit their implementation plans to the EPA no later than June 30, 2016.
-We cannot at this time determine the impact of such standards on our operations and consolidated financial results, but we believe the costs to comply could be material.
+In September 2013, the EPA proposed a New Source Performance Standard (NSPS) that would limit carbon dioxide ( $CO_2$ ) emissions for new coal and natural gas fueled generating units.
+The proposal would limit $CO_2$ emissions to 1,000 lbs per megawatt hour(s) MWh generated for larger natural gas units and 1,100 lbs per MWh generated for smaller natural gas units and coal units.
+The proposal has been challenged in the Supreme Court.
+The EPA was also directed to issue proposed standards addressing $CO_2$ emissions for modified, reconstructed and existing power plants by June 1, 2014, issue final rules by June 1, 2015, and require that states submit their implementation plans to the EPA no later than June 30, 2016.
+We cannot at this time determine the impact of such proposals on our operations and consolidated financial results, but we believe the costs to comply could be material.